NFL star Richard Sherman released from jail without bail

 Former NFL All-Pro Richard Sherman was released from jail without bail on Thursday.

-King County District Court Judge Fa’amomoi Masaniai determined that Sherman committed criminal trespassing, malicious mischief, driving under the influence and resisting arrest.
+King County District Court Judge Fa’amomoi Masaniai found probable cause that Sherman committed criminal trespassing, malicious mischief, driving under the influence and resisting arrest.
 He was initially booked on a felony residential burglary.
 Sherman is not allowed to have contact with his father-in-law and he cannot use alcohol or nonprescription drugs, the judge ordered.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM